3wweiweiwu/bluestone/doc/tutorial/Add-Customized-Function.md

-How you can see, we called two functions "getAllCatchReports" and "deleteCatchReportForId".
+How you can see, we called two **API Functions** "getAllCatchReports" and "deleteCatchReportForId", we called **API Functions** because they are created using the API requests.
 The first is called to get some ids and the other is used to delete the elements that correspond to those ids<br>